ryanpei/agentic-trading/README.md

 1. **Set your Google Cloud Project ID:** Edit the script and replace `"your-gcp-project-id"` with your actual project ID, or set the `PROJECT_ID` environment variable.
 2. **Authenticate `gcloud`:** Ensure you are logged in with the necessary permissions (`gcloud auth login`, `gcloud config set project YOUR_PROJECT_ID`).
 3. **Enable APIs:** The script attempts to enable required APIs (Cloud Run, Cloud Build, Artifact Registry).
 Ensure your account has permission to do this.
+4. **Grant Cloud Run Invoker role to Compute Service Account:** This script grants the default compute service account to the Cloud Run services, which may not have the Cloud Run Invoker role assigned to it.
+For these agents to call each other over A2A, they need this role.

 **Run the script:**